domRiddle/ASF/IPC.md

 Generic response is a primary return type that we use for all API calls.
 We use two kinds of generic response - with a result, and without.

 Generic response without a result has two mandatory fields that are always provided - `Success` and `Message`.
 This kind is used in all API calls that do not return any specific result, apart from generic success/failure.
-This response is used mainly in `DELETE/POST` calls that rarily return a result, for example `DELETE /Api/Bot/{Bot}` call.
+This response is used mainly in `DELETE` / `POST` calls that rarily return a result, for example `DELETE /Api/Bot/{Bot}` call.

 ```json
 {